 This paste is most often used in miso soup, a popular breakfast food in Japan.
 Miso is typically salty.
 You can buy it in many varieties, such as white, yellow, red and brown.
 Miso is a good source of protein and fiber.
 It is also high in various vitamins, minerals and plant compounds, including vitamin K, manganese and copper.

 Miso has been linked to some health benefits.
 One study reported that frequent miso soup consumption was associated with a lower risk of breast cancer in middle-aged Japanese women.
 Another study found that women who ate a lot of miso soup had a reduced risk of stroke.

 Kombucha is a fermented black or green tea drink.
-This popular tea is fermented by a friendly colony of bacteria and yeast.
+This popular tea is fermented by a symbiotic colony of bacteria and yeast or SCOBY.
 It is consumed in many parts of the world, especially Asia.
 The internet abounds with claims about the potential health effects of kombucha.

 However, high-quality evidence on kombucha is lacking.
 The studies that exist are animal and test-tube studies, and the results may not apply to humans.